ROBERT SIEGEL, HOST:

 Rupert Murdoch's son James also took a pounding.
 He was sent in to take charge of his father's British newspapers.
 The committee said it was astonished by what it called his lack of curiosity about illegal practices at the News of the World.

 On one crucial issue, the committee divided.
-All but one of its members are from the Conservative or Labor Parties.
+All but one of its members are from the Conservative or Labour Parties.
 They argued fiercely over one line.

-LOUISE MENSCHE: The issue on which no Conservative member felt they could support the report itself was the line, put in to the middle of the report, that said that Mr. Rupert Murdoch is not a fit person to run an international company.
+LOUISE MENSCH: The issue on which no Conservative member felt they could support the report itself was the line, put in the middle of the report, that said that Mr. Rupert Murdoch is not a fit person to run an international company.

-MENSCHE: We all felt that was wildly outside the scope of a Select Committee, was an improper attempt to influence Ofcom, and to tread on areas that is not the problems of a select committee.
+MENSCH: We all felt that was wildly outside the scope of a select committee, was an improper attempt to influence Ofcom, and to tread on areas that is not the province of a select committee.